mclarafava/SWMM-calibrator/README.md

 Default folders:

-- model dir: INP file and .DAT files
+- models: INP file and .DAT files
-- data_dir: field data
+- data: field data
-- results_dir: results will be saved here
+- results: results will be saved here

 ## How to run
 ### 1. Install the dependencies